[See complete data from the Department of Education.]

-African-American students tended to fall between 20 and 40 percentage points behind white students.
-Third grade African-American students fared best in language arts testing where 70.9 percent passed, compared to 87.9 percent of whites.
+African-American students tended to fall between 10 and 15 percentage points behind white students.
+However, African-American students in DD2 outpaced the state average in nearly every grade and test.
+Third grade African-American students fared best in language arts testing where 82.1 percent passed.
+The state average for the same test was 70.9 percent.

-Students with limited English proficiency and those who receive free or reduced lunch saw similar success in the language arts.
-In fact, nearly 75 percent of grade 3 students with limited English proficiency passed the language arts test.
-In social studies, 74 percent of grade 4 students passed and 76.8 percent passed in grade 6.
+Students with limited English proficiency and those who receive free or reduced lunch saw their greatest success in the grade 4 math.
+More than 82 percent of grade 4 students with limited English proficiency passed the math test.
+In third grade language arts, 81 percent of students passed.

 Copyright 2010 WCSC.
 All rights reserved.